iMikie/Create_Processing_Library/README.md

 To get the sources for this repository, just click on the green **Clone or Download** button and download a zip file of this repository.
 You don’t need an IDE.
 Other than a new version of java, you probably don't need anything new at all.
+You do need to know how to enter commands via commandline.
+If you don’t know how to use the command line, then google "Just enough command line" and read that book,  you'll need it.

 -